 Given the need to compete for talent, your organization can use HR data analytics to discover the best methods for sourcing, evaluating, and selecting hires.
+Even after hiring, you'll want to make sure you are onboarding employees properly.
 For example, you can use applicant tracking data to understand:

 - Which sources yield the best candidates.